-Undergraduate student account balances are payable in full on or before October 1 for the fall and March 1 for the spring.
-Graduate student account balances must be paid on or before September 15 and November 15 for fall short terms, and on or before February 15 and April 15 for spring short terms.
+Undergraduate student account balances are payable in full on or before September 15 for the fall and February 15 for the spring.
+Graduate student account balances for Fall A and B sessions must be paid on or before September 15 and C sessions by November 15, and balances for Spring A and B sessions must be paid on or before February 15 and C sessions by April 15.
 Payment arrangements for summer courses must be made by the first day of class.
 Accounts not complying with the above policy may be subject to a late payment charge of \$200 and the account will be placed on hold.
 Late fees will not be assessed to students current in their monthly payments to TMS.
 The university does not release student academic records if educational costs are not paid.
 Students will not be allowed to register for classes if there is a hold on the account.